SRLN COVID-19 Brief: Alaska Courts and Attorneys Keep Probate Matters Moving (News 2020)

 Video featuring the Honorable Vanessa White, Judge of the Superior Court at Palmer Alaska, and Stacey Marz, Director of the Alaska Court System's Self-Help Services.

-Forms in Your Pocket: Mobile Solutions Are Nearly Ready to Scale (News 2016)
+News: Forms in Your Pocket: Mobile Solutions Are Nearly Ready to Scale (Pew Research Center 2016)

 Report: Supreme Court Task Force to Examine Limited Legal Licensing (Utah 2015)